vrruiz/roboblocks/README.md

 ### Include Roboblocks in your project

 As the original [Roboblocks for Visualino](https://github.com/vrruiz/roboblocks) repository seems to be discontinued for nearly a year, blocks defined in this project can be used in Visualino, just copy and replace `dist/roboblocks.js` and `src/index.html` to `html` directory of Visualino.
+It may also be necessary to copy all image files from `dist/img/blocks` to `html/img/blocks` of Visualino.

 How to contribute
 -----------------